Phone: +1 (207) 594-0429

 Biography

 Patrick started his criminal justice career with the Town of Camden in 1999.
 His first assignments were as a Parking Enforcement Officer and part-time Police Dispatcher.
-In 2000, he accepted a full-time Patrol Officer position on the night shift at Camden Police Department.
+In 2000, he accepted a full-time Patrol Officer position on the night shift at the Camden Police Department.
 In 2011, Camden promoted him to Patrol Sergeant.
-In 2013, an opportunity to continue pursuing his collegiate studies presented itself, so he resigned from his position and became a full-time student, pursuing an undergraduate degree in Public Administration at the University of Phoenix.

-Patrick graduated from the 96th Municipal County Basic Police School in 2001 at the Maine Criminal Justice Academy in Vassalboro, Maine; he was recognized as the most professional student in that class.
-He has also attended supervisory, command, and executive leadership classes, including the FBI Law Enforcement Executive Development Association, the U.S. Army Sergeants Major Academy, and the National Incident Management System.
+Patrick currently holds certification from the Maine Criminal Justice Academy (MCJA) as a Law Enforcement Officer and Corrections Officer.
+He also maintains credentials as an instructor for various law enforcement and corrections subjects through the MCJA.
+He has attended several supervisory, command, and executive leadership classes, including the FBI Law Enforcement Executive Development Association, the U.S. Army Sergeants Major Academy, and the National Incident Management System.

 Sheriff Selection, Qualifications and Duties